-Pippa first came to the world's attention when she was a bridesmaid for Duchess Kate at her wedding to Prince William in 2011, wearing that stunning Sarah Burton gown – and how incredible did she look?
+Pippa Middleton was catapulted into the spotlight when she was a bridesmaid for Duchess Kate at her wedding to Prince William in 2011, wearing that stunning Sarah Burton gown – and how incredible did she look?

-The 37-year-old author and columnist loves to keep fit, enjoying a range of sports, from skiing to swimming, Pilates and gym training – and naturally, her daily diet plays a major part in why she always looks so healthy, displaying glowing skin and luscious locks.
+The 38-year-old author and columnist loves to keep fit, enjoying a range of sports, from skiing to swimming, Pilates and gym training – and naturally, her daily diet plays a major part in why she always looks so healthy, displaying glowing skin and luscious locks.

 WATCH: A decade of Pippa Middleton's style